 Professor Secunda is the past national Chair of three Sections of the Association of American Law Schools (AALS): Employee Benefits and Executive Compensation, Labor Relations and Employment Law, and Employment Discrimination Law.
 He is an elected member of the American Law Institute (ALI), serving on the Members Consultative Group for the Restatement of Employment Law, and was inducted into the National Academy of Social Insurance (NASI).
 He is also a former editor of the Workplace Prof Blog, a member of the executive board of the U.S. Branch of the International Society for Labor and Social Security Law, and a Research Fellow at the New York University Center for Labor and Employment Law.
 Professor Secunda has co-authored numerous amicus briefs in employee benefit, labor, and employment law cases, including the Lane and Dudenhoeffer cases this past Supreme Court term, and is a frequent commentator in the national and Wisconsin media on labor, employment, benefit, and education law issues.
 You can find him also on Twitter @psecundawrkprof, where he discusses, and links to, current developments in workplace and benefits law.

-Special Recognitions: Order of the Coif, Vice-Chair of DOL's ERISA Advisory Council, Elected Member of the National Academy of Social Insurance (NASI), Elected Member of the American Law Institute (ALI), Distinguished Service Award for Southeastern Association of Law Schools (SEALS), and Honorary Lifetime Member of SEALS.
+Special Recognitions: 2014 Paul Stephen Miller Memorial Award for academic and public contributions to the field of labor and employment law, Order of the Coif, Vice-Chair of DOL's ERISA Advisory Council, Elected Member of the National Academy of Social Insurance (NASI), Elected Member of the American Law Institute (ALI), Distinguished Service Award for Southeastern Association of Law Schools (SEALS), and Honorary Lifetime Member of SEALS.

 Extra Curricular: Running, Tweeting, Philadelphia Sports, and Golden Retrievers